 This is why it is critical that you work with a totally reliable cargo protection partner with worldwide expertise and a global network of support and training facilities.
 Cordstrap are the world’s only truly international cargo protection company with teams operating in every major country.
 An increasing number of global customers are approaching us with requests to ensure that cargo protection practices are standardized across all their operations.

 Our state-of-the-art cargo protection solutions will deliver heightened levels of cargo security, reducing the risk of accident and damage.
 But, just as importantly, they will also deliver considerable application efficiencies, reducing loading times and the manpower required, which will drive down the total cost of ownership (TCO).
-Moreover, our cargo protection solutions are fully CTU Code compliant and have been approved or certified by all major regulatory bodies including Germanischer Lloyd, the International Maritime Organization, Mariterm AB and the American Association of Railroads (AAR).
+Moreover, our cargo protection solutions are fully CTU Code compliant and have been approved or certified by all major regulatory bodies including DNV, the International Maritime Organization, Mariterm AB and the American Association of Railroads (AAR).
 This greatly reduces the risk of delay or rejection due to non-compliant cargo protection and can help drive down insurance costs, all of which will contribute to reductions in TCO.

 Ensuring that best practice is consistently applied to cargo security across your entire global network will also help to reinforce a corporate culture of excellence throughout your organization.
 A shared understanding that everyone in the organization is working to the same standards will ensure that you can confidently supply global customers from any of your facilities anywhere in the world.